Wednesday, November 28, 2018

 That uniqueness is what makes us who we are.
 And we should rejoice in that uniqueness.
 We should celebrate it fully!

 For some, this uniqueness scares people off.
 Not for us—the ones who stay.
 We are quite proudly an anomaly in the Episcopal Church and the Church as a whole.
-We are a liberal, fairly High Church, liturgical, fully welcoming, fully inclusive, though fairly orthodox congregation that actually grows and attracts new members.
+We are a liberal, fairly Anglo-Catholic, liturgical, fully welcoming, fully inclusive, though fairly orthodox congregation that actually grows and attracts new members.

 When you think about it, everything about that statement put us against the odds.
 After all, we are in a far off corner of the city, far from the main traveled roads.
 To find us, one actually has to search us out.
 And yet, they do find us!
 And they stay!